maxcom/lor-jamwiki/jamwiki-war/src/main/webapp/README.txt

   3. The relative path (with respect to the web/application server doc root) to the image upload directory.
   4. The login and password of an administrative user.
-  5. (Optional) If using an external database for persistency then the database settings must be provided (see the "Database Settings" section below).
+  5. (Optional) If using an external database for storage then the database settings must be provided (see the "Database Settings" section below).
   6. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.